uccdga/site/_pages/about.md

 ---
 layout: page
 title: About Us
-description: Looking for more information about how the church is structured, the beliefs, or what you need to know the first time you come to The United Church
+description: Here is where you find for more information about how the church is structured, the beliefs, or what you need to know the first time you come to The United Church.
 permalink: /about/
 image: '/images/UC24_256.jpg'
 image_caption: